 There is wheelchair access to the homestead and cafe, speak to our friendly staff for more details.

-A range of hot and cold dishes, beverages and sweet treats are available from the Barracks Espresso Bar and Eating House which is open 10am to 4pm, Tuesday to Sunday.
+A range of hot and cold dishes, beverages and sweet treats are available from The Barracks which is open 10am to 4pm, Tuesday to Sunday.
 Picnic hampers can also be purchased through the cafe for visitors who would like to enjoy a picnic in the garden.

 With the mountains so close the weather can be changeable.
 It’s best to wear practical clothing and footwear and be prepared for sunshine, rain and wind.
 Sunscreen, hats and rain jackets are recommended together with an extra jacket if visiting in the cooler months.